Milky19/AI-PROJECT/README.md

-# DevOps Shack VoiceOps Assistant
+# DevOps krishna VoiceOps Assistant

-A DevOps Shack–branded real-time AI voice assistant for DevOps learning, troubleshooting guidance, and safe local diagnostics.
+A DevOps krishna–branded real-time AI voice assistant for DevOps learning, troubleshooting guidance, and safe local diagnostics.

 The browser captures microphone audio and streams it over WebSocket to a FastAPI backend.
 The backend keeps a Gemini Live session open, streams the assistant's voice back to the browser, and exposes a small set of read-only DevOps tools.